 The liquid extracts components from the oak, either directly or through decomposition of wood molecules.
 When oak is heated in the cooperage (to make the staves more malleable), the sugars in hemicellulose caramelize and break up to form volatile aroma compounds like furfural (almonds), maltol (toast), cyclotene (caramel).
 The same occurs with lignin that breaks into aldehydes and phenyl ketones (vanilla), guaiacol (smoky), eugenol (clove) and other aromatic compounds.
 Then there is also a list of wood extractives like lactones (oaky coconut), polyphenols (tannins among others), terpenes, lipids, acids etc. All these aromas are mixed into the liquid.
 The type of oak plays a big role, for instance Quercus Alba (American white oak) has more dominant vanilla / coconut aromas, whereas Quercus Robur and Quercus Petraea (European oak) usually have more spicy components and more tannins.

 The toasted or charred layer on the inside of a barrel removes undesired compounds by carbon filtration and oxidation reactions with the spirit, as well as absorbing compounds in its pores.

 Cross-reactions between various organic substances already present in the liquid, like esters, acids, fusel oils, etc. and compounds from the oak.
 This is where new aromas can emerge.

 For whisky, it is generally said that 60-80% of its final taste comes from the cask.
-The ideal point for bottling the spirit would be the moment when all processes form a harmonic balance: undesired compounds should have been filtered out and there should be a perfect mix of the original spirit and the character of the oak.
+The ideal point for bottling the spirit would be the moment when the additive and subtractive processes form a harmonic balance: undesired compounds should have been filtered out and there should be a perfect mix of the original spirit and the character of the oak.
 The age of the cask, the size, the toasting / charring level… are some of the parameters that define the speed and overall effect of the cask.